 Understanding Labels

-1️⃣ Intro: Why Reading Labels Matters
+1️⃣ Why Reading Medication Labels Matters

-Most medication labels are packed with information — but not all of it is easy to understand.
-Knowing where to find active and inactive ingredients can protect you from allergens and help you take medications safely.
+Most medication labels contain a lot of information — but not all of it is easy to understand.

-2️⃣ The Main Parts of a Medication Label
+2️⃣ Main Parts of a Medication Label

 Brand & Generic Name The medicine’s official names Both may appear; always verify the active ingredient